RajuRJX/profile-search-app/README.md

 ```bash
 npm start
 ```
-- 4.Open a web browser and access the application at http://localhost:5502.
+- 4.Replace the redirect Url with ur permanent webpage url in the index.js file and aslo in the app registered in azure portal

 ### Acknowledgments

 - We would like to thank the following libraries and tools that have contributed to the development of this project:
 - Microsoft Graph API
 - Express.js
 - Morgan